Original Air Date: December 25, 1959

 “Serenity, peace of mind, humor -the things you need most, I can’t supply.”

-“What You Need” was based on the 1945 short story of the same name by spouses Henry Kuttner and C.L.
-Moore under their joint nom de plume “Lewis Padget.”
-The Twilight Zone episode was actually not the first on-screen depiction of the story, in fact there was an earlier show called Tales of Tomorrow (1951-1953) with an episode that was perhaps more true to the original story (in which an old man possesses a unique scientific machine rather than a vague fantastical power) but this does nothing to diminish the greatness of the interpretation portrayed in The Twilight Zone.
-An earlier science fiction anthology show Tales of Tomorrow aired a version of this story.
-Tales of Tomorrow was a live program that ran on ABC and featured many top-billed actors during its run including Lon Chaney Jr., Paul Newman, James Dean, Boris Karloff, Leslie Nielsen, and many others.
+“What You Need” was based on a 1945 short story of the same name written by spouses Henry Kuttner and C.L.
+Moore who published under a joint nom de plume “Lewis Padget.”
+The Twilight Zone episode “What You Need” was actually not the first on-screen depiction of the story, in fact there was an earlier show called Tales of Tomorrow (1951-1953) that featured an episode of the story that was perhaps more true to the original work (in which an old man possesses a unique scientific machine foretelling people’s future needs rather than a man with a vague fantastical power to grant people necessities) but this revision does nothing to diminish the greatness of this Twilight Zone episode.

 “You’re looking at Mr. Fred Renard, who carries on his shoulder a chip the size of the national debt.
 This is a sour man, a friendless man, a lonely man, a grasping, compulsive, nervous man.
 This is a man who has lived 36 undistinguished, meaningless, pointless, failure-laden years and who at this moment looks for an escape- any escape, any way, anything, anybody- to get out of the rut.
 And this little old man is just what Mr. Renard has been waiting for.”